UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 ## <a name="activecyberdefense">CMSC 491 Active Cyber Defense class

-In fall 2017, our advisor set up a class that ran concurrently with our meetings.
+In Fall 2018, our advisor set up a class that ran concurrently with our meetings.
 If you were in this class or want to know more about it, take a look at the course website here:
 [https://www.csee.umbc.edu/courses/undergraduate/CMSC491activeCyber/](https://www.csee.umbc.edu/courses/undergraduate/CMSC491activeCyber/)

-This section is still here for historical interest, stay tuned for plans for next fall.

 ## UMBC Liaisons